 Fibroid Specialists in Denver, CO

-The team at Denver Fibroids offer their expertise in performing the UFE procedure for patients throughout Denver and all surrounding areas.
+The team at Denver Fibroids offer their expertise in performing the UFE procedure for patients throughout Denver and its surrounding areas.
 With over 20 years of combined experience and specialization in the treatment of uterine fibroids, our physicians can provide insights about whether your own painful symptoms may be caused by fibroids, and what risk factors exist for this common condition.
-Schedule a consultation at our office near Denver, Colorado to speak with an interventional radiologist about treating chronic issues often caused by fibroids, such as heavy bleeding, pelvic pain, and urinary incontinence.
+Schedule a consultation with Denver Fibroids to speak with an interventional radiologist about treating chronic issues often caused by fibroids, such as heavy bleeding, pelvic pain, and urinary incontinence.